brunadgr/handbook/docs/mission-vision-values/index.md

 2. **Strive for Excellence**: True excellence is achieved through perseverance.
 We believe that even the smallest details matter, and through steady refinement, we create great things.

-3. **Actions, Not Words**: We are defined by what we do, not what we say we will do.
+3. **Results Above All**: Success comes from tangible outcomes, not intentions or aspirations.
 We focus on delivering results that truly matter, action by action.

 4. **Act with Urgency**: Our time is finite, and we do not know how finite.
 Opportunities are fleeting, and we move swiftly to capture them in a competitive world.